rithik2000raj/R.U.D.R.A-Assignment/README.md

 ## Setup
 1. Clone the repository.
-2. Read the file: "How to make it work.txt" to make it work
+2. Read the file: "How to make it work.txt" and follow the steps to make it work